 CBT via smartphone

-Smartphone-delivered cognitive behavioural therapy (CBT) has become more common over time, but it still doesn’t use smartphone capabilities to their full potential.
-Can we leverage these capabilities more effectively to optimise treatment?
+Smartphone-delivered cognitive behavioral therapy (CBT) has become more common over time, but it still doesn’t use smartphone capabilities to their full potential.
+Can we leverage these capabilities more effectively to optimize treatment?

 Development and testing of CBT for BDD

 Cognitive behavioral therapy (CBT) has been shown to be effective in the treatment of body dysmorphic disorder (BDD) but access is an issue.
 Could user-centered treatment via smartphone provide a feasible, acceptable and satisfactory solution to the problem of accessibility?